-If outboard motor encounters an abnormal condition of fault, the warning buzzer will emit a continuous beep or intermittent short beeps and the warning lamp will synchronize with the buzzer and engine speed will be limited (engine will not be stopped).
+If outboard motor encounters an abnormal condition of fault, the warning buzzer will emit a continuous beep or intermittent short beeps.
+The warning lamp (LED) will synchronize with the buzzer and engine speed will be limited (engine will not stop).